Lywald/BlueprintAnalysis/Documentation.md

   Automatically check for unused variables, naming convention issues, and deprecated nodes.

 - **GPT Integration (Optional):**
   Leverage GPT for advanced analysis, refactoring suggestions, and generating documentation directly from your Blueprints.
+Note: the plugin will by default load the API key from the system environment variable "OPENAI_API_KEY", so you don't have to retype it each time.

 ## Installation

 **Required Dependencies:**
-   This plugin requires the **WebBrowser** plugin for its web widget integration.
+   This plugin requires the **Web Browser** and **Editor Scripting Utilities** plugin for its web widget integration.
 Ensure it is enabled in your project.

 ## Usage